WTMBerlin/wtmberlin.github.io/javascript-crash-course.md

 ###### Meeting 9: Graduation Event

-We will gather to hear the talk "JavaScript is a Buffet, not a Main Course" by [Chris Heilamnn](http://christianheilmann.com/), see the final projects and cheers our classmates!
+We will gather to hear the talk "JavaScript is a Buffet, not a Main Course" by [Chris Heilamnn](http://christianheilmann.com/), see the final projects and cheer our classmates!
+Read about the talk by Chris Heilamnn: [So, you learned JavaScript – what now?](https://christianheilmann.com/2017/12/05/so-you-learned-javascript-what-now/)
+And check out the [graduation event pictures](https://www.facebook.com/pg/WomenTechmakersBerlinPage/photos/?tab=album&album_id=1561335890621986)

 Talk Description: